amzn/style-dictionary/docs/formats.md

 ### Creating formats

 You can create custom formats using the [`registerFormat`](api.md#registerformat) function.
-If you want to add configuration to your custom format, `this` is bound to the file object from which you can access attributes on the file object with `this.myCustomAttribute` if the file object looks like:
+If you want to add configuration to your custom format, `this` is bound to the file object.
+You can access custom attributes on the file object via `this`. e.g. `this.myCustomAttribute`, using this example:

 ```json
 {